Docaro

 What is an Office Lease Agreement in the United States?

-An office lease agreement is a legally binding contract between a landlord and a tenant for the rental of commercial office space, designed to outline the terms of occupancy and use for business purposes.
-Its primary purpose is to protect both parties by specifying rights, responsibilities, and obligations, such as rent payments, maintenance duties, and lease duration, ensuring a stable environment for commercial operations.
-In the US legal context, these agreements are governed by state-specific commercial real estate laws, which emphasize flexibility for business needs over residential protections.
+An office lease agreement in US real estate law is a binding contract between a landlord and a tenant for the rental of commercial office space, outlining the terms under which the tenant can use the property for business purposes.
+Its primary purpose is to protect both parties by defining rights, responsibilities, and remedies, ensuring compliance with federal and state laws such as the Americans with Disabilities Act (ADA) and local zoning regulations.
+For more on commercial real estate basics, see our commercial real estate law page.

 When should you use an Office Lease Agreement, and when should you avoid it?